Painting Cost FAQs

 - Architecturally designed homes

 And all of these homes are set on different sized and sloped blocks.
 How the home is built on the land also contributes to the difficulty of painting and therefore is a pricing factor.
-Granted there are some variables that are constant however a professional painting contractor will want to visit the home, measure it up, check variables like current coatings, colours (and new colours), level of preparation required and accessibility to areas being painted.
+Granted there are some variables that are constant however a professional painting contractor will want to visit the home, measure it up, check variables like current coatings, colours (and new colours), level of preparation required and access to areas being painted.

 1. Why are they painting?